 About Us

-Who We Are… The Hawaiian Gardens Food Bank is a non-profit organization dedicated to serving the community and changing lives by helping people help themselves.
-During challenging times when providing the essentials becomes difficult, the Hawaiian Gardens Food Bank provides hope to many families through its nourishment program, job skill training and self-enrichment workshops.
-The success of the Hawaiian Garden Food Bank depends on the cooperative effort between the Irving Moskowitz Foundation who contributes 60% towards the purchase of food and the Los Angeles Regional Food Bank who donates forty percent of the food distributed to needy families.
+Who We Are… The Hawaiian Gardens Food Bank is a non-profit charitable organization dedicated to serving the community and changing lives by helping people help themselves.
+During challenging times when providing the essentials becomes difficult, the Hawaiian Gardens Food Bank provides hope to many families through its nourishment program, and self-enrichment workshops.
+The success of the Hawaiian Garden Food Bank depends on the cooperative effort between the Irving I. Moskowitz Foundation who contributes 60% towards the purchase of fresh food and the Los Angeles Regional Food Bank who donates the other 40% of USDA commodities in food to be distributed to low-income families in need.

 Mission: To provide food and other resources to families in need.
 To accomplish our mission to end hunger we will:

-• Solicit surplus food from distributors and distribute it to needy families
+• Solicit surplus food from distributors and distribute it to families in need

 • Form strong partnerships with local grocery stores, produce distributors, and other non-profit organizations.